kkaur89/SEI-Project-Three/README.md

 ### Day Two and Three - Backend

 The next two days were spent creating the backend together as a group.
 We wanted to ensure that everything was up and running, and any bugs we fixed together promptly so that each person could take a front end component to render over the weeked.
+This was also our first time using the development branch and feature branch, and therefore wanted to avoid as many merge conflicts as possible.
+We decided a leader between us, and then the rest of us followed the steps of cloning the original repo.

 The project started by installing all of the packages and dependencies that we would need for the app, ```yarn init, yarn add express, yarn add mongoose``` .
 To add our basic config, we created an index.js file which held all of our functionality for the server.